Infrasity-Labs/growth-marketing-playbooks/README.md

 # Growth Marketing Playbooks

-**A curated set of growth marketing playbooks covering DevRel, developer marketing, and community growth strategies — created from hands-on experience working with some of the fastest-growing AI and code review companies, including [Kubiya.ai](https://www.kubiya.ai/), [Qodo](https://qodo.ai/), [Aviator](https://aviator.co/), and [Scalekit](https://www.scalekit.com/).**
+**A curated set of growth marketing playbooks covering DevRel, developer marketing, and community growth strategies — created from hands-on experience working with some of the fastest-growing AI and code review companies, including Kubiya.ai, Qodo ,Aviator, Scalekit and many more early stage B2B AI startups.**

 ---